Information Commons Apple Computers

 Debut: A recording application that can capture the view from your webcam, streaming video, or computer screen.
 Learn more at the Debut webpage.

 Final Cut Pro X: A professional quality video production suite.
-Here's a good tutorial on working with multiple hard drives with FCX, and you may find this thread that describes the types of external hard drives useful as well.
+You may find this thread that describes the types of external hard drives useful as well.
 We recommend USB 2.0 with 7200rpm (5600rpm works as well).
 Avoid memory sticks/thumb drives.

 iMovie: Apple’s video editing software.
 Learn more at Apple.com.